hannahxsong/PantryPal/DESIGN.md

 - `/favorite/add/<id>`: Add recipe to favorites
 - `/favorite/remove/<id>`: Remove recipe from favorites

 These return JSON responses that JavaScript processes to update the UI.
-I learned about AJAX from CS50's finance problem set and applied it here.

 ## Error Handling